Board of Trustees

 Having raised 4 children herself, for some years as a single parent following early widowhood, and now a grandmother of 6, Carole remains in touch with the practical challenges of parenthood.
 She is especially committed to giving the 'Under 3s' the very best start life and so is delighted to be involved with What About the Children?

-I am a mother of 3 with 9 grandchildren.
-Before children, I worked in the fashion world and during their childhood, as volunteer children's charities and as a volunteer guide in a museum.
-I joined What About The Children? after reading a letter in the press from the Chairman.
-I realised that, while the new and understandable demands of women were being recognised and encouraged, the never-changing needs of the under-threes had been totally over-looked.
+I am a mother of three and grandmother of ten.
+Before having children, I worked in the fashion world, and during the children’s early years was a fund-raising volunteer with a children’s charity and arts organizations; took a degree with the Open University and became a volunteer guide in a museum.
+I joined What About The Children after reading a letter in the press from one of its founder members, which echoed my thoughts that, while the new and understandable demands of women were being recognized and encouraged, the never-changing needs of the under-threes were being totally over-looked.
 For the sake of the children and for the future of society, I believe we need to look at the situation dispassionately and together work out how best to solve this dichotomy.

 Linda studied medicine at Liverpool University.
 She has a portfolio career which includes General Practice, Forensic Medical Examiner and Associate Specialist in Contraception & Sexual Health.
 She has two daughters and four grandchildren, when her daughters were young her main role was as a mother at home but during this time she volunteered with the Pre-School Playgroup Association where she learnt the value of learning through play.
 Later when her daughters were teenagers she studied for a Masters in Philosophy & Health Care Ethics.
 She is concerned that the emotional needs of young children are not at the forefront of society today.